Overview

 Approval Requests give teams control over how and when changes go live.
 By enabling approvals only when needed, choosing the right approvers, and setting the right approval thresholds, teams can reduce risk without slowing down their work.

-Approval Requests are off by default, but when enabled, they ensure every critical change is reviewed, intentional, and auditable.
+Approval Requests are OFF by default, but when enabled, they ensure every critical change is reviewed, intentional, and auditable.